MacHundt/SocialOcean/README.md

 ## "e4_MP"
-### project is an e4 rcp implementaion of my Master Project.
+### This project is an e4 rcp implementaion of my Master Project.
 I will start with a SWT renderer.

 # BostonCase
 In my project I will analyze the Bosten Bombing Case.